 Our staff lounge has satellite television and Wi-Fi, and will be open during your time off.

 After campers have gone to bed, staff members not on OD may leave camp on designated nights.
 On certain evenings transportation may be provided to local establishments, or individuals may use their own transportation.

 On Days Off, the most common places to go include Hancock, NY (10 minute drive), Binghamton, NY (1 hour drive), or Scranton, PA (1 hour drive).
 Staff that are in need of transportation are required to make arrangements in the office at least 24 hours in advance.

-All counselors living in-bunk will report to a Division Leader, and hobby leaders and specialists will also report to an Area Director.
+All counselors living in-bunk will report to a Division Leader, and specialists will also report to an Area Director.
 As a staff member, you will participate in weekly divisional and all-staff meetings that will provide you with ongoing training and support throughout the summer.
 Your supervisor will give you a written performance evaluation twice each summer in addition to ongoing real-time feedback.

 Once hired, you will receive a contract and staff packet, which includes information about all of the forms you will need to submit prior to your arrival at camp.
-Staff members will be added to the Perlman Staff Facebook group, where you can start connecting with other members of the team.
+Staff members will be added to the Perlman Staff Slack, where you can start connecting with other members of the team.
 As the summer approaches, expect to receive emails and newsletters with important information about the summer – including upcoming deadlines, new camp policies, details about where to purchase camp “swag” and more!